AACF-SLO/aacf-project/src/posts/outreach.md

 ---
 title: "Outreach"
 category: "Outreach"
 description: "Outreach’s main goal is to spread the good news of Jesus Christ to all people groups, especially those in the collegiate setting.
-“Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19)"
+“For I am not ashamed of the gospel, because it is the power of God that brings salvation to everyone who believes: first to the Jew, then to the Gentile.”
+(Romans 1:16)"
 featuredImage: "../images/andre.jpg"
 link: ""
 ---